bhall2001/fastjson/README.md

       isJson(pJsonData)

 NOTE:
-You will also find the following for compatibilty with existing easyJson scripts
+You will also find the following for compatibility with existing easyJson scripts

      arrayFromJson(pJsonData) (NOT TESTED)
      jsonFromArray(pArrayData) (NOT TESTED)